j5scott/CSE180_rna_concept_detector/README.md

   Have to build another Neural Network before midnight tonight (12-9) The report has tons of stuff I'd like to edit after an even better night's sleep

+UPDATE 12/21/2016:
+appologies if anyone has been waiting for an update on this, I'm still trying to finish NachOS, spend a few days finishing another NN project, and now christmas plans are taking time- still intend to work on this! its on my list